mahikshith/AWS-EC2-deployment-of-Ola-driver-churn-prediction-using-ensemble-learning/README.md

  ## Approach :

- Bought the data into a proper structure
+ Bought the data into a proper structure using feature engineering

  Performed data analysis